iPad 9 LTE Button Control Cable Replacement

 Step 61

-- Carefully remove any tape that might be hiding the button control cable ZIF connector.
+- Carefully peel off any tape hiding the button control cable's ZIF connector – nice and easy!

 Step 62